axypro/creator/doc/classname.md

 $pointer = '\full\Name'; // \full\Name
 ```

-2. If `classname` does not begin with a slash and does not contain a colon it is a relative class name.
+Two.
+If `classname` does not begin with a slash and does not contain a colon it is a relative class name.
 It resolved by a basic namespace from the [context](context.md).

 ```php